 Introduction

-Python is a high-level programming language that is well known and widely used in science and engineering fields.
-It is user-friendly and allows users to interact with a computer using simple English phrases instead of complex assembly or binary commands.
+Python is a high-level programming language widely used in science, engineering, and many other fields.
+It is user-friendly and allows users to interact with a computer using simple, readable syntax instead of complex assembly or binary commands.

 Loops